How to Find a Good Patio Contractor

 How much concrete do i need?

 A concrete patio or sidewalk slab or footing should be a minimum of 4 inches thick.
-This is sometimes reduced to around 3 1/2 inches due to preexisting structural limitations for american concrete company in OHIO .
+This is sometimes reduced to around 3 1/2 inches due to preexisting structural limitations for decorative concrete contractors in OHIO .
 If you encounter space limitations, you really do need a good masonry contractor to resolve the issues with other options. this leads us to our next step.

 The 2nd step is hire a knowledgeable masonry contractor in OHIO .
 Do a little research before you start getting pricing.
 Most good masonry contractors will be able to talk concrete chemistry and technology with you.
 Yes, I said technology.
 In the last 10 years there have been some really cool advances in concrete additives and mixes.
 These advances have provided solutions for the problems and limitations of old.
 A true patio or masonry professional will be able to talk shop with you, it’s his livelihood.
 A contractor who can’t do this or doesn’t seem comfortable is more than likely a novice at best.
 This should be the other red flag that goes up.
 Basically, Concrete slabs and mortar are like a cake mix.
 Correctly mixing the ingredients and correctly letting the slab or masonry product cure, are the factors that determine a good solid installation.
 Again, Talk with your contractor and Make sure he’s knowledgeable about the chemistry, additives and curing process of concrete & masonry.
 If he is this will ensure the likelihood of a great patio.
 3rd step and last but definitely not least, Check references, check reviews and ask to see work they’ve done.
 Really check this stuff out and try to look at at least 1 job they have done.
 Ask point blank if the previous client is related to the contractor.
 Any resistance or confusion in this process would be red flag number